Code-Institute-Submissions/Project_P/README.md

 [View the live project here.](https://mehrdat.github.io/Project_P/)

-This website is for a group of people who desired to make the situation better in Northof Iran for the Hyecanian Forest which is going to be extincted in the NEAR FUTURE.
+This website is for a group of people who desire to make the situation better in North of Iran for the Hyecanian Forest which is going to be extincted in the NEAR FUTURE.

 <h2 align="center"><img src="https://i.ibb.co/k1FNXpC/Responsive.png"></h2>